-Western University of Health Sciences DPM Admissions 309 E. Second Street Pomona, California 91766-1854 schedule a convenient interview date.
+Western University of Health Sciences

+DPM Admissions

+309 E. Second Street

+Pomona, California 91766-1854

+Once the applicant's file is complete, the Admissions Committee reviews it to determine whether the applicant will be granted an interview.
+If an applicant is deemed promising, they will be invited to the campus at their own expense.
+Each applicant will be contacted by the Office of Admissions to schedule a convenient interview date.
 The applicant should plan to spend a full day on campus for orientation and the interview.
 Orientation consists of information on the curriculum, financial aid, student services, clinical rotations, lunch with a WesternU/CPM student and a tour of the facilities.
 A personal interview will take place with members of the Admissions Committee and/or faculty members from both basic and clinical sciences.
 The Admissions Committee evaluates the candidate's application and interview for acceptance to CPM.
 The applicant is then typically notified regarding the status of his or her application within three weeks of the interview.